yufeng0420/driva-test/README.md

 ### Step One
 As you can see in the screenshot, the form contains the following pieces of information:
 * First name
-* First name
 * Last name
 * Mobile number
 * Email

 ### Step Two
-The second step will represent a bit more information about the user as fillowing:
+The second step will represent a bit more information about the user as following:
 * Relationship status - please add at least three choices
 * After tax income and frequency
 * Occupation
 * Current employer
 * Time in current employment - years and months as numbers 1-12
 * Dependats - 1-10
-This is the last step and by clicking Next, the form shoulb submit the information to the server.
+This is the last step and by clicking Next, the form should submit the information to the server.

 ### Navigation
 Please separate the two steps into two different routes, and provide a way to navigate back and forth.